piccobit/plantuml-docker/deploy/kubernetes/README.md

-# Deploy the plantUML server to a Kuberneetes cluster
+# Deploy the plantUML server to a Kubernetes cluster

 The example manifests in this folder show you how to deploy the plantUML server to a Kubernetes cluster.